240415-NET/trainer-code/Week3/TrackMyStuff/AppPlanningDocument.md

 ### User Stories/Features

-- As a User I want to be able to create a profile and log in
+- ~~As a User I want to be able to create a profile and log in~~
   - ~~Present options via a menu in the console to the user (Presentation layer)~~
   - ~~ We want to take their input and either (Presentation layer) ~~
     - ~~create a new profile with a given username, and an auto-generated userID (business logic/controller)~~
       - ~~ we need to then store this profile in our data store (data access layer) ~~
       - ~~ if a given username already exists, prompt the user to provide a different username ~~

+- As a user, I want to be be able to add my individual items, and have them persisted/associated to my account (Group 2)

+- As a user, I want to be able to remove items that I own - (Group 3)

+- As a user, I want to be able to modify the information of items that I own (Group 4)

+- As a user, I want to to be able to view the total list of items that I own and have entered.
+(Group 1)

-#### Group Activity
+#### ~~Group Activity 1~~

     - OR we want to pull up their information so they can LOG IN (business logic/controller)
       - we need to reach into our data store (file, or DB, etc) and grab their profile and associated info (data access layer).